-The team started hauling in temperatures of minus 12ºC, equipped in Shackleton Endurance Parkas and Wild Jackets, developed to enhance performance in these very situations: light and extremely warm when worn; then easily packable when in the pulks.
+The team started hauling in temperatures of minus 12ºC, equipped in personal Shackleton Challenge jackets, developed to enhance performance in these very situations: light and extremely warm when worn; then easily packable when in the pulks.
 They stopped to break every now and then to sip lukewarm water, grab a bite to eat and pee and poop if needed ("take 10 steps from the group and put your back to the wind").
 Breaks were short – in these conditions, pausing for too long causes a rapid loss of body heat.

 As they pushed on, further from the civilisation and warmth of Finse, Lou and Wendy explained the importance of methodical planning and attention to detail – much like in Antarctica, a lapse in concentration can prove ruinous.
 Drop a glove in high winds and it’ll be gone, leaving you prone to frostbite; miss the early signs of snow blindness and the pain will be “like getting sand in your eyes”; managing body heat, with the adding or removing of mid-layers, is vital.